trustoverip/tswg-keri-specification/spec/spec.md

 The KA2CE approach may be much more performant and scalable than more complex approaches that depend on a total ordering distributed consensus ledger.
 Nevertheless, KERI may employ a distributed consensus ledger when other considerations make it the best choice.
 The KERI approach to DKMI allows for more granular composition.
 Moreover, because KERI is event streamed it enables DKMI that operates in-stride with data events streaming applications such as web 3.0, IoT, and others where performance and scalability are more important.
 The core KERI engine is identifier namespace independent.
 This makes KERI a candidate for a universal portable DKMI.

 The main motivation for this work is to provide a secure decentralized foundation of attributional trust for the Internet as a trustable spanning layer in the form of an identifier system security overlay.
-This identifier system security overlay provides verifiable authorship (authenticity) of any message or data item via secure (Cryptographically verifiable) attribution to a cryptonymous (cryptographic strength pseudonymous) SCID {{KERI}}{{UIT}}{{SCPK}}{{SFS}}{{SCPN}}{{SCURL}}{{PKI}}.
+This identifier system security overlay provides verifiable authorship (authenticity) of any message or data item via secure (Cryptographically verifiable) attribution to a cryptonymous (cryptographic strength pseudonymous) SCID [@KERI][@UIT][@SCPK][@SFS][@SCPN][@SCURL][@PKI].

-Thus, KERI addresses major flaw in the original design of the Internet Protocol (IP) which is that the Internet has no security layer(s) (i.e., Session or Presentation layers) to provide interoperable Verifiable authenticity {{RFC0791}}.
+Thus, KERI addresses major flaw in the original design of the Internet Protocol (IP) which is that the Internet has no security layer(s) (i.e., Session or Presentation layers) to provide interoperable Verifiable authenticity [@RFC0791].
 There was no built-in mechanism for secure attribution to the source of a packet.
 Specifically, the IP packet header includes a source address field that indicates the IP address of the device that sent the packet.
 Anyone (including any intermediary) can forge an IP packet.
 Because the source address of such a packet can be undetectably forged, a recipient may not be able to ascertain when or if the packet was sent by an imposter.
 This means that secure attribution mechanisms for the Internet must be overlaid (bolted-on).
 KERI provides such a security overlay specifically an identifier system security overlay.

 ## Status of This Memo